miztli/hybris/README.md

 A slow listener can cause the system to throw a timeout exception.
 In such circumstances, it is preferable to process events on a separate thread.
 In addition, when SAP Commerce is deployed on a cluster in a production environment, a system administrator may want event processing to occur on particular nodes.
 You can achieve both of these things by enabling cluster-aware events.

+### Cron jobs

+SAP Commerce provides a means to set up regular tasks.
+With these tasks, or cron jobs, you can repeatedly perform complex business logic at particular times and intervals.

+You may want to perform an inventory every Sunday at midnight, for example, or notify the web administrator of the peak loads on the servers every hour.
+You can achieve this through a combination of dedicated classes for the business logic, and the embedded cron job management functionality of SAP Commerce.

+The first step in implementing a cron job is to place your business logic in a class that extends AbstractJobPerformable.
+You then develop a new, simple service to provide access to the news items, and encapsulate that business logic in a job class.
+The steps are similar to those you took to create the band service, and serve to reinforce this pattern.

+The SAP Commerce platform ships with a useful email utility class, MailUtils, that simplifies the sending of e-mails with commons mail API.
+You make use of the MailUtils class to create an e-mail message object populated with values from the local.properties file in your config directory.